aptemkov/aptemkov/README.md

 * 🌍  Currently located in Minsk
 * ✉️  You can contact me at [artkov37@gmail.com](mailto:artkov37@gmail.com)
-* 🚀  I'm currently working on [Expenses Tracker](http://github.com/aptemkov/ExpensesTracker)
+* 🚀  I'm currently working on [Location Reminder](http://github.com/aptemkov/LocationReminder)
 * 🧠  Now I'm learning RXJava and Kotlin Coroutines
 * 🤝  I'm open to collaborating on interesting projects
 * ⚡  Interesting fact: I'm a big fan of Harry Potter